 Remember that these were the immigrants who worked in Vermont’s mills and quarries.
 In 1937, an academic named Elin Anderson did some ethnographic research in Burlington for a book called We Americans: A study of cleavage in an American city.

-“She had this great passage from her book where she writes about kind of Yankee perceptions of the city the city of Burlington,” Vanderbeck says.
+“She had this great passage from her book where she writes about kind of Yankee perceptions of the city of Burlington,” Vanderbeck says.

 This is what she wrote: